The mission of The Nature Conservancy is to conserve the lands and waters on which all life depends.

 How do we achieve this mission and vision?

-- Through the dedicated efforts of our diverse staff, including more than 400 scientists, all of whom impact conservation in 72 countries.
+- Through the dedicated efforts of our diverse staff, including more than 400 scientists, all of whom impact conservation in 79 countries and territories.

 - With the help of our many partners, from individuals and governments to local nonprofits and corporations.